camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ## Providing a custom History Backend

-In order to understand how to provide a custom history backend, it is useful to first look at a more in-detail view on the history architecture:
+In order to understand how to provide a custom history backend, it is useful to first look at a more detailed view of the history architecture:

 <center>
   <img class="img-responsive" src="ref:asset:/assets/img/user-guide/process-engine-history-architecture.png" />